 Maintenance or repairs that are necessary to prevent pollution of offshore waters shall be undertaken immediately.
-The facility was designed, installed and is operated in accordance with current regulations, engineering documents incorporated by reference, and industry practices in order to ensure protection of personnel, environment and the facilities.
+The facility will be designed, installed and operated in accordance with current regulations, engineering documents incorporated by reference, and industry practices in order to ensure protection of personnel, environment and the facilities.

-DESCRIPTION OF DRILLING UNIT
+DRILLING UNIT

-Offshore exploratory activities are carried out from mobile drilling rigs.
+Offshore exploratory and development activities are carried out from mobile drilling rigs.
 The five most common types of mobile rigs employed for exploratory drilling offshore are submersible drilling rigs, semi-submersible drilling rigs, jack-up drilling rigs, drillships, and drill barges.

-The proposed wells will be drilled and completed with a typical jack-up rig.
-When a rig is selected, the rig specifications will be made a part of the appropriate Application for Permit to Drill.
+The subject wells will be drilled and completed using a jack-up type mobile drilling rig.
+When the actual rig is selected, copies of the appropriate specifications will be included with the individual Applications for Permit to Drill.